ExaChem/exachem/docs/user_guide/basic_options.rst

    :language: json
    :lines: 3-10

-:coordinates: The atom *symbol* followed by the *x y z* coordinates
+:coordinates: The element *symbol* followed by the *x y z* coordinates.
+Additional characters can be added to the element symbol to distinguish between atoms of the same element.
+For example, the strings ``O`` and  ``O34`` will both be interpreted as oxygen atoms, but the program will keep their distinction for further use.

 :units: The following possible string values are recognized ``[default=angstrom]``